rancher/elemental-toolkit/docs/content/en/docs/Customizing/selinux_support.md

 ## Using custom SELinux modules

 Making use of `selinux` and including SELinux utilities and targeted policy within the base OS it is enough to get started with SELinux, however there is a great chance that this is too generic and requires some additional policy modules to be fully functional according to each specific use case.
-In that regard the  `system/elemental-selinux` luet package provides a basic custom module for illustration purposes, **it should NOT be used as is** in production. `system/elemental-selinux` provides the sources of a very simple Type Enforcement (TE) file (`/usr/share/elemental/selinux/elemental.te`) and the compiled Policy Package (`/usr/share/elemental/selinux/elemental.pp`) out of the TE file, ready to be installed and loaded by SELinux.

 The Type Enforcement file was created by booting an Elemental OS on permissive mode using `audit2allow` and other SELinux related utilities to generate the custom module out of the reported denials.
 Something like: